 Tip: If you are loading a grease gun reservoir with a bulk fill pump instead of through direct suction from a grease tub, after you have completed filling the reservoir by attaching the filler nipple of the bulk pump to the grease gun, filling the reservoir, and detaching the bulk filler pump, you can continue with priming by following steps four through nine as indicated above.

-How to Prime an Air Grease Gun with a Cartridge Refill
+How to Prime a Grease Gun with a Cartridge Refill

 If you have a brand-new air-powered grease gun, you need to prime it before use on your machinery.
 New grease guns do not have lubricant in their hoses, and air pockets inside the hose and barrel need to be eliminated to ensure proper functioning.